Imperium Speaks Truth To Power At Gielgud Theatre

 Looks like this article is a bit old.
 Be aware that information may have changed since it was published.

 Those short years in the latter half of 1st century BC that saw strong-armed Caesars emerge from Rome’s shattered Republic remain a rich source for any epic drama interested in the operation of power and offering political lessons for today.
 So it proves for this energetic and rewarding dramatisation by Mike Poulton of Robert Harris’s trilogy of the life of Cicero.

 Over two parts and six hours we witness the rise and fall of this lawyer, Senator and Father of Rome, brilliantly played by Richard McCabe at his quicksilver best, staying one step ahead of all the rest who are busy kneeling to the demands of realpolitik.

-Notwithstanding a hilariously drunk Mark Anthony, Part two is darker as the cool and analytical Octavian step by step achieves control and eradication of all those in his way.
+Notwithstanding a hilariously drunk Mark Antony, Part two is darker as the cool and analytical Octavian step by step achieves control and eradication of all those in his way.